Tr3Nuk/Tr3Nuk/README.md

 # Hello, I'm Jeff

-[Brief Introduction - Remove this afterwards]

-I am a consistent learner with a profound interest in technology and a dedication to solving complex problems.
+I am a lifelong seeker of knowledge with goals to help learn or create something new everyday.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity.
+My journey in computer science has led me to develop a passion for going through projects and documenting my progress.

-## Skills
+## Future Projects

 | Skill                                         | Associated Project         |